nss-group-projects/cider-falls/README.md

 ## Bonus Stretch Goals

-These should be ignored until you have completely implemented all required fetures above
+These should be ignored until you have completely implemented all required features above

 | # |  🍎 🚣🏽‍♀️ <br/> Cider Falls Park |
 |--|--|